intentionally-left-nil/lvm-autosnap/README.md

 ### Marking a snapshot as known-good

 It's up to you to decide when your computer has booted successfully to your liking.
 Maybe that's as soon as the root filesystem gets mounted.
 Maybe that's after you log in.
-In any case, when that happens, you should run the `lvm-autosnap.service` which will configure the snapshot for the current boot.
+In any case, when that happens, you should run the [CLI command](#cli) `lvm-autosnap mark_good` which will configure the snapshot for the current boot.

-The suggested behavior is to leave `lvm-autosnap.service` alone (disabled), and instead enable (and autostart) [lvm-autosnap.timer](./lvm-autosnap.timer).
-This timer simply waits 30 seconds before triggering `lvm-autosnap.service`.
+The suggested behavior is to enable (and autostart) [lvm-autosnap.timer](./lvm-autosnap.timer).
+This timer simply waits 30 seconds before triggering `lvm-autosnap.service`. (which calls the CLI).

 You can do this with `systemctl enable lvm-autosnap.timer`.
-Or, if you want to configure a different method for marking a snapshot as good, simply start `lvm-autosnap.service` at the appropriate time
+Or, if you want to configure a different method for marking a snapshot as good, simply start `lvm-autosnap.service` or call `lvm-autosnap mark_good` at the desired time

 ## Snapshot groups